Joel-Milla/Cookcademy/README.md

 # Cookcademy Mobile App

-This project is a hands-on practice focused on creating an application  in for managing and sharing recipes SwiftUI (For iOS devices).
+This project is a hands-on practice focused on creating an application for managing and sharing recipes SwiftUI (For iOS devices).
 The app lets you view preloaded recipes, add your own, and customize settings for a more personalized experience.

 ### App Demonstration